Coherent heat transfer leads to genuine quantum enhancement in the performances of continuous engines: Discussion

-Recent studies have indicated that the performance of microscopic heat engines can be enhanced by harnessing quantum mechanical features, like energetic quantum coherence.
-To harness more energetic coherence, we have introduced continuous quantum heat engines that utilize coherent energy (heat) transfers between the working system and the baths via two-photon transitions (Raman transitions).
-These coherent heat engines are analogous to the traditional Scovil and Schulz-DuBois (SSD) engines, except that the latter only allow incoherent heat transfers via one-photon transitions.
-The analysis and results presented above clearly demonstrate that, due to coherent heat transfers, coherent heat engines harness much more energetic coherence in the working system than traditional (incoherent) quantum engines.
+The analysis and results presented above clearly demonstrate that, due to coherent heat transfers, coherent heat engines with resonant driving harness substantially higher energetic coherence in the working system than traditional (incoherent) quantum engines.
 Consequently, the power and noise-to-signal ratio in power is enhanced by hundreds of folds compared to their incoherent analogs.
 The noise-to-signal ratio in power has a fundamental lower bound derived from the quantum Cramér-Rao bound, and the inequality is termed the quantum thermodynamic uncertainty relation (qTUR).
 We have shown that coherent engines can yield a substantially low noise-to-signal ratio in power, which is very close to the lower bound (quantum limit).
 Even the CQHEs can saturate this quantum bound by harnessing high energetic coherence.
 This suggests that saturation of qTUR requires a high amount of coherence.
 Thus, coherent engines are highly reliable.
 In addition, unlike incoherent engines, coherent engines violate classical thermodynamic uncertainty relation for a much wider range of parameters and by a much higher amount.
 Altogether, the coherent engines possess more quantum features and greatly outperform conventional quantum and classical heat engines, manifesting genuine quantum enhancements.

+As we have discussed, for the resonant driving case, we can harness a high amount of energetic quantum coherence due to coherent heat transfer, which leads to an advantage in the power and reliability of coherent heat engines.
+However, in the context of standard SSD heat engines (which we refer to as incoherent heat engines) with non-resonant driving, as previously studied, the energetic coherence may lead to disadvantages in reliability, particularly when the detuning parameter is slightly larger~\cite{Kalaee2021}.
+We would like to emphasize that our study demonstrates the advantage of CQHEs over IQHEs due to coherent heat transfer rather than just the presence of energetic coherence.
+For the sake of completeness, we have analyzed the non-resonant case with arbitrary detuning, for both coherent and incoherent heat engines, and shown that coherent engines still outperform incoherent ones again due to coherent heat transfer in Appendix~\ref{NonReso}.